5 Essential Oil Painting Beginner Supplies

 If you're using a high grade material and you have a problem with applying your paint, you know the issue is with the artist, not the material.
 So you're eliminating any potential confusion by using a high grade paint and medium.

-This is why it is recommended to use high quality art supplies, so if there's ever a problem you know that it's not the material's fault.
+This is why it is recommended to use high quality oil painting supplies, so if there's ever a problem you know that it's not the material's fault.
 At Evolve, we recommend Old Holland paints.

 Remember, quality paint won’t make you a better artist, but it certainly won’t hold you back.
 Read more about that here.